lammps/lammps/doc/src/compute_sna_atom.rst

 correspond to :math:`B_{i,k}` instead of a single row summed over atoms :math:`i`.
 In this case, the entries in the final column for these rows are set to zero.
 Also, each row contains only non-zero entries for the columns corresponding to the type of that atom.
+This is not true in the case of *dgradflag* keyword = 1 (see below).

-If the *dgradflag* keyword is set to 1, this changes the structure of the snap array completely.
+If the *dgradflag* keyword is set to 1, this changes the structure of the gloabl array completely.
 Here the *snad/atom* quantities are replaced with rows corresponding to descriptor gradient components on single atoms: